ReviveToday/DiscordMessenger/readme.txt

 == Changelog ==
 = 1.2.1 =
-* Internal changes to allow for upload to the WordPress Codex.
+* Internal changes to allow for upload to the WordPress Codex (x2).

 = 1.2 =
 * Option to one-time disable the updater on a post/page.